mrciolino/wiki-backup/timeline.md

 - Breezy-E eventually finds La Bocca della Fuoco and breaks inside, casting away all opponents until he finds Dante Flamma, the powerful head vampire of the tribe. ---he defeats him in some stupid way---
 - He's so angry that he doesn't even care about his contract with Asmodeus anymore and prepares his ultimate spaghetti god attack to wipe out all the Fuoco vampires.
 But then he notices out of the corner of his eye a soil acidity chart, and average yearly temperature and rainfall graph and realizes that this small corner of Mardun is the optimal place for growing wheat and tomatos.
 This calms him down, saving the vampires and his own soul from Asmodeus.
 - As the new head of the vampire tribe, Breezy-E renames La Bocca della Fuoco **[La Rocca della Sugo](/locations/la-rocca-della-sugo)** (The Rock of Sauce).

-###
+# The Era of Tensions and Transformation

 - **[New Geskoworm](/locations/Mardun/north_geskoworm) vs. [Fywick](/locations/Mardun/Fywick)**: Entered a prolonged cold war with economic sanctions and proxy conflicts.
-- 550 AC / 350 VY: At age 2700 Inferno's slumber begins.
+- **550 AC / 350 VY**: At age 2700 Inferno's slumber begins.
 While not dead, Inferno enters a very deep sleep which he has not waken up from.

-### 553-555 AC / 353-355 VY Arn's Rebellion
+## Arn's Rebellion (553-555 AC / 353-355 VY)

 - The mainly human inhabitants of Arnsworth are not happy under the mainly elvish and dwarvish rule of Vrintia.
 Incestuous bloodlines fail to keep the elvish lineage in place, and a human offspring **Othniel** takes the title of Duke.
 - Emboldened by their defensive capabilities, the loss of Breezy-E, and the Slumber of Inferno, **Duke Othniel of Arnsworth** declares independence from Vrintia, and himself as the new king.
 - Arnsworth takes control of Tiamar's Bazzar, securing the major magical weapons depot.
 It is uncertain even to this day if the dragonborn clans of Tiamar's Bazzar were complicit in this takeover, preferring rule of Arnsworth over the rule of Vrintia.
 However it can be clear that a scism between Tiamar dragonborn and Vrintia dragonborn remains to this day.